 Saul, however, was not on a one-man-mission.
 On the contrary, he was one among many, but excelled above all (Galatians 1:14).
 Saul advanced in the Jewish religion by being a good Jew, by doing the bidding of the high priest (Acts 22:5; 26:12), and being a good Jew meant hurling insults at Messianic believers (Acts 8:3) and more.
 Persecution became state policy, backed up with the approval of the high priest and the Sanhedrin—composed of both Sadducees and Pharisees.

 It isn’t said in the text, and neither does Josephus give a reason for the replacement of the officiating high priests during this time, but Caiaphas, Annas’ son-in-law, was removed from office and replaced by Jonathan, Annas’ son.
 Caiaphas seemed to otherwise have a good rapport with Rome in that he served in that office for about 10 years.
 Jonathan served less than 2 years before he was replaced by his brother Theophilus.
 So, in the space of 2years, Jerusalem had three different high priests officiating at the Temple, when prior to this Caiaphas had officiated in that office for about ten years without any interference from Rome.
 On the face, it seems there is a good argument that Rome really opposed the persecution conducted by the Sanhedrin.
 Perhaps, leading believers even complained to the Roman governor for how they were being mistreated as was done when James, the Lord’s brother, was killed by another of Annas’ sons (cir.
-62 CE).
-Later in Acts, Luke shows that the believing community enjoyed a relatively good relationship with Rome, in that, believers in Jesus were considered innocuous by Rome, although every other messianic cult was perused and destroyed by the Roman governors ruling Judea and Samaria.
+62 AD).
+Later in Acts, Luke shows that the believing community enjoyed a relatively good relationship with Rome, in that, believers in Jesus were considered innocuous by Rome, although every other messianic cult was pursued and destroyed by the Roman governors ruling Judea and Samaria.

 JOSEPHUS: Antiquities of the Jews; Book 20, chapter 9, paragraph 1.